Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 <img style="width: 80%;" src="/assets/images/leaderboard_columns.png">

 #### Saving Leaderboard Widget
-If you are happy with your leaderboard configurations, save both the configurations and the wiki page and you will see something like this.
+If you are happy with your leaderboard configurations, save both the configurations and the wiki page to see the Leaderboard.

 <img style="width: 80%;" src="/assets/images/leaderboard_on_wiki.png">